-Have you considered using evaporative cooling in Phoenix, AZ for your commercial space?
+Have you considered using evaporative cooling for your commercial space?
 Premier Industries, Inc.’s line of coolers are built to last like our industrial coolers, but without the C-channel frame and vibration isolation system.
 The commercial swamp cooler is a lighter and more economical solution to your commercial cooling needs.

 As a proud local business since 1983, we know that business owners are always looking for ways to cut costs and become more efficient, and the commercial system is one tool that can help you do just that.
 Our commercial systems come equipped with the following features:

 - High efficiency 12” rigid cooling media